FrontendMasters/react-enlightenment/react-setup.md

-## React Setup
+# React Setup

-This section of will discuss setting up React for development.
+This section of will discuss setting up React so that you can run React code examples locally.

 The chapter is broken down into the following sections.